AdaCore/spark2014/lrm/source/packages.rst

 #.
 An external state abstraction may be designated as being a non-volatile
    state; without this designation it is a volatile state.

 #.
-A variable is designated as volatile state using the aspects (or progmas)
+A variable is designated as volatile state using the aspects (or pragmas)
    defined in the Ada RM Annex C6  (or J15).
 A variable which is not designated as volatile is non-volatile state.